All you need to know about Shiraz

 New Kid on the Block – White Gravels Hill Shiraz

-The Thomson family likes to keep improving, refining and inventing, so its no surprise that a few years ago we felt the need to create a wine that gave one of our vineyards a window to the world.
+The Thomson family likes to keep improving, refining and inventing.
+Its no surprise that a few years ago we felt the need to create a wine that gave one of our vineyards a window to the world.
 The 1992 Hill Block Vineyard was planted on gravel, which means water drains away quickly and needs extra watering to stay hydrated.

-In 2010 we held back a parcel of fruit from the Hill Block, which would normally go into Bin No. 0 Shiraz.
-We asked ourselves what would happen if this fruit was given the opportunity to shine without the distraction of other fruit and the results were superb.
-This wine displayed more overt, pungent aromas of pepper and sweet, fragrant tannins combined with medium-bodied fruit to create a complex old world style, similar to the syrah from France’s Rhône wine region.
+In 2010 we held back a parcel of fruit from the Hill Block.
+Fruit which would normally go into Bin No. 0 Shiraz.
+We asked ourselves what would happen if this fruit was given the opportunity to shine.
+Without the distraction of other fruit and the results were superb.
+This wine displayed more overt, pungent aromas of pepper.
+Sweet, fragrant tannins combined with medium-bodied fruit to create a complex old world style.
+A style similar to the syrah from France’s Rhône wine region.

 And so the White Gravels Hill Shiraz was born, named after the geology of this vineyard with its deposits of pebbles and cobbles of reef quartz, known as White Gravels Hill.
 We only make this wine in tiny quantities and it’s often reserved for our Wine Club members.